neuro-1977/BF6Portal-Tool/PROMPT.md

 ---

 # PROMPT (Master Workflow & Vision)

+**MAIN TASK: Build and maintain the robust web_ui/Blockly interface.
+The web_ui/ is the only supported UI—never use or serve the test/blank/standalone UI.
+All menus, overlays, and block integration must be robust, maintainable, and always on top.**

 **This file is the single source of truth for all workflow, instructions, and project vision.
 Always check this file and the main memory file first.**